sisl/AutomotiveDrivingModels.jl/docs/src/Roadways.md

     - **Lane**: A driving lane on a roadway.
 It identified by a `LaneTag`.
 A lane is defined by a curve which represents a center line and a width.
 In addition it has attributed like speed limit.
 A lane can be connected to other lane in the roadway, the connection are specified in the exits and entrances fields.

+**Lower level types:**

 - **Curves**: A curve is a list of `CurvePt`
 - **CurvePt**: the lowest level type.
 It represents a point on a curve by its global position, position along the curve, curvature at this point and derivative of the curvature at this point.
 Other types like `CurveIndex` or `CurveProjection` are used to identify a curve point along a curve.

 ```@docs
       Roadway